-This guide covers the physical installation and wiring of your RTC (Rotary Touch Controller) with a WVC-PRO or WVC-LITE base station.
+This guide covers the physical installation and wiring of your RTC (Rotary Touch Controller) with any compatible base station: WVC, WVC-LITE, WVC-PRO, or WVC-PRO 6.

 Before You Begin